What is a sinking fund?

 Sometimes there are also disputes over sinking funds where leaseholders challenge management costs charged by the Managing Agents or believe that the funds have been used on areas which were not necessary for the upkeep of the block or development.

-Get in touch with me if you have any issues with sinking funds, estate management or problems with Managing Agents.
+Get in touch if you have any issues with sinking funds, estate management or problems with Managing Agents.

 Haven't found what you need yet?